saucelabs/sauce-docs/docs/api-testing/dashboard.md

 ---
 id: dashboard
-title: The Dashboard
+title: API Testing Dashboard
-sidebar_label: The Dashboard
+sidebar_label: Dashboard Overview
-description: "The API Fortress platform offers a full-featured dashboard that centralizes testing management and simplifies collaboration and reporting.
+description: "API Testing on Sauce Labs offers a full-featured dashboard that centralizes testing management and simplifies collaboration and reporting.
 Key features of the dashboard allow you to: View all test logs across teams Share, download, or print test logs View all performance metrics from tests (latency & fetch) Set performance alerts Filter logs and alerts by time, endpoint."
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The API Fortress platform offers a full-featured dashboard that centralizes testing management and simplifies collaboration and reporting.
+API Testing on Sauce Labs offers a full-featured dashboard that centralizes testing management and simplifies collaboration and reporting.
 Key features of the dashboard allow you to:

 ## Accessing the Dashboard